NLnetLabs/domain/CONTRIBUTING.md

 Multiple items can be grouped with a similar separator that uses equals signs instead of hyphens if that makes sense.
-For instance, all error types are usually collected into a group titles “Error types.”
+For instance, all error types are usually collected into a group titled “Error types.”

 Items are ordered semantically with the most important items going first and items used by other items generally below them.
 This requires a bit of